MicrosoftDocs/dynamics365smb-docs/financials/finance-accounting.md

 The **Company Name** column lists all companies that your clients have in [!INCLUDE[d365fin](includes/d365fin_md.md)], and the **Client Name** column shows the names of your clients.
 You can customize the dashboard to show the data points that you want to see by adding or removing columns.
 For example, you might want to see taxes that are due, how many open sales documents each client has, or the number of purchase invoices that are due next week.
 You can configure the view to suit your needs.
 If you have many clients, you can use filters to sort your view.

-Next to the client name the three ellipses reveal a short menu:
+Next to the company name, the ellipsis (...) reveals a short menu:

 -   Refresh the current company and get fresh data for the client
 -   Go to the client's company
 -   Select more companies

-Similarly, you can use the **Client Summary** drop-down menu to refresh all companies, for example.
+Similarly, you can use the **Client Summary** drop-down menu to refresh all companies or open the currently selected company, for example.

 #### Company Details
 You can see more information about your clients' data by choosing the name of the company that you want to learn more about.
 This opens the **Company Details** pane, where you can see additional information, such as the following: